 Marsha L. Richins (2017), “Materialism Pathways: The Processes that Create and Perpetuate Materialism,” Journal of Consumer Psychology, 27 (4), 480-499.

-Marsha Richins is a Professor of Marketing and Bailey K. Howard World Book Chair of Marketing at the Robert J. Trulaske Sr. College of Business, University of Missouri.
-She is past president of the Association for Consumer Research, a Fellow of the Society for Consumer Psychology, and a past Associate Editor for the Journal of Consumer Research.
+Marsha Richins is a Professor of Marketing and Bailey K. Howard World Book Chair of Marketing at the Robert J. Trulaske, Sr. College of Business at the University of Missouri.
+She is past president of the Association for Consumer Research, a Fellow of the Society for Consumer Psychology, a Fellow of the Association for Consumer Research and a past associate editor for the Journal of Consumer Research.
 Her research interests include the study of consumer values (especially materialism), the role products play in people's lives, and the influence of advertising on self-perceptions and perceived quality of life.
-Professor Richins has published in many academic journals, including the Journal of Consumer Research, Journal of Marketing, Journal of Consumer Psychology, and American Behavioral Scientist, among others.
+Professor Richins has published in many academic journals, including the Journal of Consumer Research, Journal of Marketing, Journal of Consumer Psychology and American Behavioral Scientist, among others.
+She is director of the Marketing Analytics Certificate programs (graduate and undergraduate) and teaches applied statistics.

 EducationPhD, University of Texas at Austin; MBA, University of Texas at Austin; MA, University of Texas at Austin; BA, California State University